tefkah/thesis-writing/Local Internal Symmetries Are Not Directly Observable.md

 ctime: 20210330163455
 ---

-# Local internal symmetries are not directly observable
+# Local Internal Symmetries Are Not Directly Observable

 As a dynamical modification needs to be made to the law in order to observe the invariance of the symmetry